 West Indies beat hosts England to lift title in 2004

 England’s domineering run was pitted against an unpredictable West Indies side, who had already reached one Champions Trophy final and were raring to lift the title this time.
 Batting first, England could only post a total of 217 in 49.4 overs, with the hosts’ only performing batsman being centurion Trescothick.
-West Indies would chase the total in 49 overs, with Shivnarine Chanderpaul’s 47-run proving to be crucial.
+West Indies won the trophy by chasing down the total in 49 overs, with Shivnarine Chanderpaul’s 47-run proving to be crucial.

 Australia become the only team to defend ICC Champions Trophy (2006 and 2009)